Pl0p/Modular_Synth/List_by_function.md

  - [VCA v2](https://syinsi.com/projects/building-new-vca-tile/) : Syinsi
  - [VCA](http://familjenronnberg.se/~niklas/diy/eurorack/vca/) : A dual voltage controlled amplifier.
 Each has two signal inputs with level adjustment, and two CV inputs (one with level control)
  - [VCA v2](http://familjenronnberg.se/~niklas/diy/eurorack/vca2/) : A dual voltage controlled amplifier.
 Each has two signal inputs with level adjustment, and two CV inputs (one with level control)
+ - [Many VCA from schmitzbits](https://www.schmitzbits.de/vca.html) : 4 VCA and 2 ringmodulator from schmitzbits
+ - [Vacuum TUbe VCA](https://www.schmitzbits.de/vtvca.html) : Two single ended VCAs.
+They are driven from two antiphase signals and their outputs are subtracted in the output transformer.
+So the control feedthru appears in antiphase at the transformer, while the audio signals are in phase

 # MIXER
  - [Frames](http://mutable-instruments.net/modules/frames): Keyframer/mixer